 There is no obligation to present the guidelines for remuneration of the Board of Directors to the shareholders of a Bermuda incorporated company.
 We will provide information to our shareholders regarding remuneration of the Board in compliance with United States generally accepted accounting principles ("US GAAP") but will not implement procedures that are not generally applied under Bermuda law.
 We therefore deviate from this part of section 11 of the Code.
-There are no service contracts between the Company and any of our directors providing for benefits upon termination of their service.
+Until the appointment of Mr. Dag Skindlo as our Chief executive officer, the chairman of the board held the position of acting CEO under a separate service agreement.
+Other than this instance which has now ceased, there are no service contracts between the company and any of our directors providing for benefits upon termination of their service.